What colour is my car?

 Our Favourite Car Colour Names

-In the course of researching this post, we came across several inventive colour names, but these ones stood out:
+Grey remains the most popular car colour in the UK, consistently topping registration charts for several years due to its sleek appearance, strong resale value, and ease of maintenance.
+However, in the course of researching this post, we came across several inventive colour names, but these ones stood out:

 • Panther black (Ford)